Faore/SimpleWiki/readme.md

 $ cd ./SimpleWiki
 $ composer install
 ```
 For simple viewing, the application is setup with defaults out of the box that do not require an external MySQL server, or an external webserver to operate.
 For the purpose of evaluation, this works fine.
-The application is also preloaded with pages for demonstration in the file-based database.
-To use the built-in server, and existing database run this command:
+The application is also preloaded with pages for demonstration in the file-based database. **The initial content contains a simple wiki with information on various licenses as well as information on the concepts of copyright.** To use the built-in server, and existing database run this command:
 ``` bash
 $ php artisan serve
 ```